Fujifilm X-T10 vs Leica X Typ 113

 It is notable that the X-T10 has a microphone port, which is missing on the X Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the X-T10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T10 was succeeded by the Fujifilm X-T20.
+Both the X-T10 and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The X-T10 was replaced by the Fujifilm X-T20, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T10 and the Leica X Typ 113?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.